Raised intracranial pressure in cancer

 - Analgesics – see Pain management in palliative care guideline for guidance.
 Patients terminally ill with raised ICP may need high doses of opiates.
-Consider a non-steroidal anti-inflammatory medicine e.g. diclofenac* which may be given SC via syringe driver (150mg over 24 hours).
+Consider a non-steroidal anti-inflammatory medicine e.g. diclofenac*.
+Contact the hospital palliative care team for dosing and administration advice.

 - Anti-emetics – try cyclizine 100mg–150mg SC over 24 hours via syringe driver.

-- Sedation.
+- Anxiolytic sedation.
 Patients may be agitated for a variety of reasons.
-Benzodiazepines, mostly midazolam SC, are a standard approach to sedation (for more information see palliative care guidelines at www.palliativecareguidelines.scot.nhs.uk).
+Benzodiazepines, mainly midazolam SC, are a standard approach to sedation.
+For more information see the Scottish Palliative Care guidelines.

-- Give analgesics, anti-emetics and sedatives by continuous SC infusion – see individual palliative care guidelines on pain management, symptoms, last days of life.
-Also be aware of syringe driver compatibilities (see palliative care guidelines at www.palliativecareguidelines.scot.nhs.uk).
+- Give analgesics, anti-emetics and sedatives by continuous SC infusion – see individual palliative care guidelines on pain management, symptoms and last days of life.
+Also be aware of syringe driver compatibilities (see the Scottish Palliative Care guidelines ).

 - Consider referral to hospital specialist Palliative Care team.

-- If the patient appears to be in the last days of life, further information can be found here or at www.palliativecareguidelines.scot.nhs.uk.
+- If the patient appears to be in the last days of life, further information can be found here or in the Scottish Palliative Care guidelines.

 *Caution with NSAIDs.
 See Prescribing Notes for Acute Pain for full details of cautions and contraindications.
 Within the palliative care population concerns over the cardiovascular risk associated with NSAIDS should be weighted against the fact the patient may have a limited prognosis.
 The benefits of NSAIDs in promoting good symptom control and quality of life for a limited time may outweigh the risk of cardiovascular complications.
 If this is the case seek advice from an experienced clinician.